LuisRenePanjon/LuisRenePanjon/README.md

-# 👋 Hi, I’m @LuisRenePanjon
+# 👋 Hi, I’m @LuisRenePanjon and I'm Software Developer. 🖥
 ## 👀 I’m interested in learn technologies and generate innovative solutions with software.
 ## 🌱 I’m currently learning new technologies, frameworks and methodologies to create quality software
-## 💞️ I’m looking to collaborate in companies focused on developing solutions and be able to contribute with my knowledge
+## 🧑‍💼 I’m looking to collaborate in companies focused on developing solutions and be able to contribute with my knowledge
 ## 🌎 Languages:
 <ul>
   <li>Spanish(native)</li>